 FILETTO DI MAIALINO AL MARSALA CON FARCIA DI FORMAGGIO RAGUSANO E PERE CARAMELLATE

-My pork fillet had a crispy outer crust with an intense masala flavour.
+My pork fillet had a crispy outer crust with an intense masala flavor.
 Almost nutty.
-By contrast, inside was loaded with gooey, cheesy goodness.
+By contrast, the inside was loaded with gooey, cheesy goodness.

-The dish came with caramelised pear wedges on the side.
-I’ve never had warm pears in a savoury meal before, and I was pleasantly surprised.
-The pears were soft inside with sweet crispy skin, and they helped to mellow the strong masala flavour.
+The dish came with caramelized pear wedges on the side.
+I’ve never had warm pears in a savory meal before, and I was pleasantly surprised.
+The pears were soft inside with sweet crispy skin, and they helped to mellow the strong masala flavor.

 TAGLIATA DI CUBE ROLL DI ANGUS ARGENTINO SERVITA CON PATATE AL ROSMARINO

 Day three was all about doing as little as possible.
-We started with a late, large continental breakfast, had an hour of relaxation in the spa and then read until our tummies starting rumbling.
-Must be time for dinner.
+We started with a late, large continental breakfast, had an hour of relaxation in the spa, and then read until our tummies started rumbling.
+It must be time for dinner.

 We both fancied a light bite and were intrigued by the menu’s Rigatoni pasta.
 A similar option was available on many local restaurant menus, so surely that meant this was a special dish?
 And yes, it certainly was.